PowerShell Tool: Native Windows Shell for Claude Code¶

 Run PowerShell commands natively from Claude Code — no Git Bash path translation, no POSIX shim, direct access to cmdlets and .NET APIs.
 Rolling out on Windows; opt-in preview on Linux, macOS, and WSL.

 The PowerShell tool, added in Claude Code v2.1.84 (2026-03-26) as an opt-in preview, replaces Git Bash command routing with a direct pwsh.exe or powershell.exe spawn.
-Claude Code's default Bash tool assumes a POSIX environment; on Windows this produces path translation errors (C:\ vs /c/), POSIX flags that fail on cmdlets, and encoding mismatches.
-The PowerShell tool eliminates the shim layer.
+Claude Code's default Bash tool assumes a POSIX environment.
+On Windows this produces path translation errors (C:\ vs /c/), POSIX flags that fail on cmdlets, and encoding mismatches.
+The PowerShell tool removes the shim layer.

-The tool is rolling out progressively on Windows and is opt-in on Linux, macOS, and WSL; non-Windows platforms require PowerShell 7+ (pwsh) on PATH.
+The tool is rolling out gradually on Windows.
+It is opt-in on Linux, macOS, and WSL.
+Non-Windows platforms require PowerShell 7+ (pwsh) on PATH.
 [Source: Claude Code Tools Reference]

 This is a preview feature with documented limitations.
-Read the Preview Limitations section before enabling.
+Read the preview limitations before you turn it on.

 Set the environment variable before launching Claude Code, or add it to settings.json: